greyshirtguy/Pro7ChordEditorWin/README.md

 This is not yet finished/ready to use (but I'm getting close!)

+It will NOT edit existing files - instead, when you save changes - it makes a copy of that file with a new name (-chord suffix added).
-Usual disclaimers apply - this is an *unsupported* 3rd party app.
-Use at your own risk!.
+Usual disclaimers apply - this is an *unsupported* 3rd party app - and it's very early in development - Use at your own risk!
+Contributions welcome!